cyberark/cyberark-conjur-cli/CONTRIBUTING.md

 $ ./bin/test_linting
 ```

+### UX Guidelines

+See [here](guidelines/python-cli-ux-guidelines.md) for full UX guidelines to follow during development.
+These guidelines give structure and uniformity when designing and adding CLI commands to the codebase.

 ## Pull Request Workflow

 1. Search the [open issues](../../issues) in GitHub to find out what has been planned